Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Background

 \subsection{Contrastive Learning}

-In contrastive learning, instead of training a model to predict a ground truth label, the model aims to produce a representation, which is similar for positive samples and is different for negative pairs \cite{le2020contrastive}.
-Contrastive learning can be used for both supervised and unsupervised learning tasks.
-Contrastive learning is a powerful self-supervised approach for unsupervised learning tasks.
+Contrastive learning is a powerful self-supervised approach for unsupervised learning tasks, though it can be used for both supervised and unsupervised learning tasks.
 This method enables models to learn the representations without needing annotated data.
+In contrastive learning, instead of training a model to predict a ground truth label, the model aims to produce a representation that is similar for positive samples and is different from the negative pairs \cite{le2020contrastive}.
 Accordingly, a strategy to generate positive and negative samples to learn the contrastive learning objective should be employed.
-For instance, in ContraCode, a compiler to compiler translator generates different versions of the same code as positive samples \cite{jain2020contrastive}.
-Thus, different versions of different codes are considered negative examples in this method.
+For instance, ContraCode is a contrastive code representation learning model trained on a dataset of JavaScript code fragments.
+It utilizes a compiler-to-compiler translator to generate multiple variations of the same code as positive samples.
+In this way, other code snippets with different variations are considered negative examples in comparison to a given code \cite{jain-etal-2021-contrastive}.
 In a contrastive supervised learning approach, on the other hand, the objective is defined such that the samples that belong to the same class have similar embeddings.
 Accordingly, positive samples belong to the same label space, and negative samples have different classes.
+Figure \ref{fig:contrastive} shows how the contrastive objective is trained to build an embedding that is similar for positive examples and different for negative ones.